ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Module Format and Documentation
 ===============================

-Ansible requires a particular format for modules.
-Every module should begin with a shebang (``#! /usr/bin/python`` or the equivalent if you're developing in another language), followed by these six sections in this order:
+If you want to contribute your module to Ansible Core, you must follow our required format for modules.
+Every module must begin with a shebang (``#! /usr/bin/python``), followed by six standard sections in a particular order, followed by the code.
+The six standard sections, in order:

 1. :ref:`Copyright and License <copyright>`
 2. :ref:`ANSIBLE_METADATA <ansible_metadata_block>`